 Special cases

-Do not change the endpoint or zone of the ApsaraDB RDS for PostgreSQL instance during data synchronization.
+During synchronization, do not change the endpoint or zone of the ApsaraDB RDS for PostgreSQL instance.
 Otherwise, the synchronization fails.

-You must make sure that the values of the max_wal_senders and max_replication_slots parameters are greater than the sum of the number of used replication slots in the current database and the number of DTS instances that you want to create for the self-managed PostgreSQL database.
+Make sure that the values of the max_wal_senders and max_replication_slots parameters are greater than the sum of the number of replication slots in use and the number of DTS instances to be created with this self-managed PostgreSQL database as the source.

 Billing